How to Start a Podcast in 2023 (Free Guide To Your First Show)

 - Connect to a blog with a WordPress plugin

-For podcast equipment, you’ll also need a good USB microphone, headphones, and a pop filter to improve your audio quality.
+You’ll also need a good USB microphone, headphones, and a pop filter to improve your audio quality for podcast equipment.

 - Best Condenser Microphone (one-person show): I recommend the Blue Yeti USB Microphone as an affordable and high-quality option.